erezhub/At-T-test/README.md

 4.  run 'java -jar .\atnt-test-0.0.1-SNAPSHOT.jar'

-in order to make API calls, use 'Basic Auth'. credentials of default admin user can be set in the application.propertis file also, in the application.propertis file the number of theaters and their seats can be set.
+in order to make API calls, use 'Basic Auth'. credentials of default admin user can be set in the application.propertis file.
+also, in the application.propertis file the number of theaters and their seats can be set.

 API documentation: